mldangelo/open-webring/README.md

    1. filter / highlight your site
 5. how big can rings get?
 6. Add a github action to check if webring is on site
+7. npm packages that are minimally scoped and auto publish - `const ring = require('open-webring/dumpster-fire');`